south-bend-code-works/intro-to-web-dev/lessons/module1/intro_to_html_css.md

 ### HTML

 The following guide will introduce you to HTML.
 It may seem a little daunting at first since you may not understand the terminology, but do not worry.
 It is totally okay if some things are still unclear to you, just keep pressing through and these concepts will make sense in time.
+If you still have questions at the end of this prework and our first class session, feel free to ask them during the class or after in Slack.

 * [Intro to HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started){:target="_blank"}